-[3] Now consider the model of inequality and development studied in class.
-I want you to revisit the case in which \mathcal{H} , the set of occupations, is the entire interval [0, 1].
-Fix any steady state, and assume that all occupations are indeed occupied (that is, there is a strictly positive density over [0, 1] describing the occupational distribution).
+[6] Suppose that the set of occupations is the entire interval [0,1].
+Fix any steady state, and assume that all occupations are indeed occupied (that is, there is a strictly positive density over [0,1] describing the occupational distribution).
 Let w be the wage function and x be the cost function in that steady state.
 Assume these are both differentiable.
 Arrange the occupations such that x(h) is increasing.